benaitcheson/benaitcheson/README.md

 I'm currently working as a Technical Support Engineer at [Tanda](www.tanda.co) and help run the Brisbane freeCodeCamp meetups which you can join [here](https://www.facebook.com/groups/980100678716424).

 ### Languages
-- Mostly Ruby on Rails
+- Mostly Ruby on Rails (w/ Haml, Sorbet, Hotwire & Stimulus)
-- Bit of JavaScript (React/Redux/Node.js)
+- Bit of JavaScript (React/Redux/Node.js/Typescript)

 ### How to reach me
 - Website: [benaitcheson.me](https://www.benaitcheson.me)